MultiF95/munichWeatherPage/README.md

-This PHP Code creates a website with js charts and weather information
+This PHP Code creates a website with js charts and weather information.